 This special exhibition includes more than 30 pieces created over the past 15 years, including new work.
 The selection highlights Tagliapietra’s creations in a range of spectacular and experimental forms, as well as his intense colors and intricate patterns.

-Additional support is provided by Becky Benaroya, Candice & Berry Morse, the Herman and Faye Sarkowsky Charitable Foundation, and Phyllis & Gary Schahet.
+Support is provided by Becky Benaroya, Annette Bloch, Libby & Burton Hoffman, the Herman & Faye Sarkowsky Charitable Foundation, Candice & Barry Morse, and Gary & Phyllis Schahet.

 Banner image credit: Lino Tagliapietra, Coral Reef, 2015, Photograph by Russell Johnson.